 A week or so ago (March 24th, 2019), some residents from our Surprise and Goodyear assisted living homes participated in a wonderful field trip.
 They joined players from the Desert Edge High School Football Team in Goodyear AZ for the last Spring Training game of the season at Goodyear Ballpark.
+We seem to have a lot of sports fans among our residents.
+And we found them some activities for seniors that love sports in assisted living.

 It was a picture perfect day in Goodyear.
 After all, there’s a reason Major League teams love coming to Arizona.
 Warm temps, cloudless skies and a gentle breeze made the outing especially enjoyable.